canjs/can-stache-element-ssr/README.md

 List of tasks in order of most important to least important

+1. Reattachment
+    -   Improve zones to handle web components on the frontend (!)
+    -   ConnectedCallback() <-- sync vs async > if it is async, then we have to make sure their connected hooks (...)
-1. Figure out dist structure, ask everyone on how to go about query params
+2. Figure out dist structure, ask everyone on how to go about query params

-2. escaping characters, etc
+    -   Escaping characters, etc
 3. NodeJs Worker threads
+    -   improvement in performance instead of spawning processes
+4. Build a more robust application

-4. routing examples
+    -   Routing examples

-5. reattachment

-6. complex network request use fetch
+    -   Complex network request use fetch
-    1. store all api requests -> responses

-    2.  provide this as cache from server to client
+5. Provide this as cache from server to client

-    3. TODO: Justin provide info CanJS
+    1. Store all api requests -> responses
+    2. Cached xhr assets for post initial page > cached s3 assests

-7. progressive loading
+6. Progressive loading

-8. application build push state
+7. Application build push state

-9. launch built versions of the files
+8. Launch built versions of the files

-10. production stuff for stealjs, etc
+9. Production stuff for stealjs, etc

-11. can-simple-dom
+10. can-simple-dom (optional)
+    -   Replace JSDOM